|Le Chataignier||Self Catering||Saturday||3||6||2|

 Bergerac is our nearest airport - 50 mins drive with plenty of choice of car hire

 The large and bright country style kitchen with dining table and chairs is fully equipped with all modern appliances.
-Oven, hob, fridge/freezer, coffee machine, toaster, washing machine, dishwasher etc.
+Oven, hob, fridge/freezer, espresso coffee machine, toaster, washing machine, dishwasher etc.

 The French doors lead out onto the side terrace, with a built in BBQ under a pergola covered in a beautiful trailing campsis vine and this part of the garden is edged with hazelnut trees where the family of red squirrel live!